Alexander Barg

 I am a Professor in the Department of ECE and Institute of Systems Research of the University of Maryland, with affiliate appointments in the Departments of Computer Science and Mathematics.
 I am also an affiliate fellow of the UMD/NIST Joint Center for Quantum Information and Computer Science (QuICS).

-Another recent area of research concerns data representation on graphs (finite and infinite) wherein the contents of a vertex is determined by the values of its neighbors in the graph.
-For infinite graphs, for instance, grids, this group of problems has connections with methods of dynamical systems and equilibrium statistical mechanics.
+Data representation on graphs (finite and infinite) wherein the contents of a vertex is determined by the values of its neighbors in the graph.
+For infinite graphs, for instance, grids, this group of problems has connections with methods of dynamical systems and equilibrium statistical mechanics (capacity and entropy maximizing measures; phase transitions and uniqueness of Gibbs distributions)

 Teaching: I occasionally teach a special topics course on "Modern discrete probability".
 Recently I also taught another topics course on "Classical and Quantum Codes" (co-taught with Victor Albert), both cross-listed between ECE, CS, and Math.
 I regularly teach graduate courses in Random Processes, Information Theory, and well as undergraduate classes.